MarkAStevens04/cloudflare-kinetics-editor/README.md

 ### Right click
 - Allows you to add new node
+- Dropdown of edit options (delete, recolor, etc.)
+    - Beside each option, display shortcut to accomplish action

 ### Edge Editing
 - Sources can be both inputs OR outputs